 Since they were laid out in earth and in coffins.

-O dear thrush, you see yourself that the Gaels of this place have been overthrown,
+That the Gaels of this place have been overthrown,

-Try to leap and loop in the air and get a better standing abroad,
+Try to leap and loop in the air

-If you don’t get a branch of the O’Neill family
+If you dont get a branch of the O'Neill family

 In the powerful lands of Spain,